ramortegui/stabby-flies/README.md

 ![Screenshot](noob_quest_screenshot.png "Screenshot 1")

 ## Status

 Still really early, feel free to contribute in any capacity as I am ultimately doing this to learn.

+## Issues / To-Do

+- Currently a players name to uniquely identify them when it should be a socket id or something of the sort
+- Get tests for Game working properly
+- Maybe make a wrapper around player?
+Not sure if that is the Elixir way : )

 ## Installation